-It is not clear from the literature what the simplest models are that can do this, nor if such a model is physically interpretable (two-atom interactions between fifth-nearest neighbours do not have any obvious physical interpretation).
-On the other hand, VFF models continue to be developed and exploited for various purposes, e.g. thermomechanical properties196 and phonon frequencies.197
+It is clear that Keating potentials are not generally capable of representing both the elastic constants and the phonon frequencies, and certainly fail in this regard for graphene.
+It is not clear from the literature what the simplest models are that can do this, nor if such a model is physically interpretable (two-atom interactions between fifthnearest neighbors do not have any obvious physical interpretation).
+On the other hand, VFF models continue to be developed and exploited for various purposes, e.g., thermomechanical properties196 and phonon frequencies.197

-Usually, molecular dynamics modelling uses optimized reactive potentials (multi-body potentials such as the second generation reactive empirical bond order (REBO) potential of Brenner198 or the recent implementation of the ReaxFF potential199) which allow the study of mechanical properties at the nanoscale such as fracture.
-An example is the finding that fracture requires a force of about 8 nN per C=C bond.200 This is equivalent to about 90 GPa uniaxial stress and compares with the 130 GPa strength reported by Lee et al.25 in AFM nanoindentation (see also Fig. 3 (a)).
+Usually, molecular dynamics modeling uses optimized reactive potentials [multi-body potentials such as the second-generation reactive empirical bond order (REBO) potential of Brenner198 or the recent implementation of the ReaxFF potential199], which allow the study of mechanical properties at the nanoscale such as fracture.
+An example is the finding that fracture requires a force of about 8 nN per C = C bond.200 This is equivalent to about 90 GPa uniaxial stress and compares with the 130 GPa strength reported by Lee et al.25 in AFM nano-indentation [see also Fig. 3(a)].

-1528 Turning to quantum-mechanical models, the simple tight-binding description is used for

-1529 obtaining the electronic structure201 but is not suitable for mechanical properties.
+Turning to quantum-mechanical models, the simple tightbinding description is used for obtaining the electronic structure201 but is not suitable for mechanical properties.

-1530 DFT provides models that can be made to replicate experimental data excellently.22 1531 However, apart from the maps of electron density, there is little in DFT output that can 1532 assist a physical understanding of the predicted properties.
-It could be said that in graphene 1533 research as in high-pressure research, the greatest value of DFT is that it can tell us what 1534 happens under experimental conditions that are not (yet) accessible to experimenters.
-For 1535 that reason we discuss it under different headings above.
-An example in graphite is the 1536 determination of c{13} (Sec.
+DFT provides models that can be made to replicate experimental data excellently.22 However, apart from the maps of electron density, there is little in DFT output that can assist a physical understanding of the predicted properties.
+It could be said that in graphene research as in high-pressure research, the greatest value of DFT is that it can tell us what happens under experimental conditions that are not (yet) accessible to experimenters.
+For that reason, we discuss it under different headings above.
+An example in graphite is the determination of c{13} (Sec.
 III A, see also Sec.
 IV F).

-1537 IX.
+IX.
 CONCLUSIONS

-This paper reviews the mechanical properties of graphene, both those that are expected 1538 to be similar to graphite and those expected to be different from graphite - and anomalies.
-1539 Graphene is commonly called a 2D material, which implies a thickness tending to zero.
-1540 However, the π -electrons above and below the 2D plane of carbon nuclei extend the electron 1541 density of monolayer graphene into the third dimension, perpendicular to the 2D plane.
-For 1542 example, we can define a vdW thickness of graphene, 3.35 Å, which is the experimentally 1543 measured spacing of graphene layers in graphite.
-One key conclusion is that, far from being 1544 a 2D material, graphene has a well-defined 3D structure, which may be modelled in various 1545 ways to help understand its mechanical properties.
-That is not to say that it cannot display 1546 2D physics, much as can a 100 Å quantum well - which has a 3D physical structure of e.q.1547 GaAs sandwiched between GaAlAs.
-Following from that, those of its mechanical properties 1548 which are related to those of graphite are indeed very similar, if not identical.
-1549
+This paper reviews the mechanical properties of graphene, both those that are expected to be similar to graphite and those expected to be different from graphite-and anomalies.
+Graphene is commonly called a 2D material, which implies a thickness tending to zero.
+However, the π -electrons above and below the 2D plane of carbon nuclei extend the electron density of monolayer graphene into the third dimension, perpendicular to the 2D plane.
+For example, we can define a vdW thickness of graphene, 3.35 Å, which is the experimentally measured spacing of graphene layers in graphite.
+One key conclusion is that, far from being a 2D material, graphene has a well-defined 3D structure, which may be modeled in various ways to help understand its mechanical properties.
+That is not to say that it cannot display 2D physics, much as can a 100 Å quantum well, which has a 3D physical structure of, e.g., GaAs sandwiched between GaAlAs.
+Following from that, those of its mechanical properties that are related to those of graphite are indeed very similar, if not identical.